 Situated in the Dindagul district of Tamil Nadu, the town is atop a plateau at the height of 2133 m above sea level.
 The town of Kodaikanal lies between the valleys Parappar and Gundar.
 To the north of Kodaikanal there is a hill that slopes down to Vilpatti village and Pallangi village.
 To the east, the hills slope down to the lower Palani Hills.

 On the south of Kodaikanal lies Cumbum Valley and to the west is a plateau leading to Manjampatti Valley and Anamalai Hills.
 The meaning of Kodaikanal in Tamil is Gift of the Forest.
-However, there are four versions regarding the name since the word Kodai is four different meanings.
-The first is “the end of the forest”, second is “the forest of creepers”, the third means “the forest of the summer” and the fourth translates as “the gift of the forest”.
+However, there are four versions regarding the name since the word ‘Kodai’ has four different meanings.
+The first is ‘the end of the forest’, second is ‘the forest of creepers’, the third means ‘the forest of the summer’ and the fourth translates as ‘the gift of the forest’.

 Kodaikanal is one of the most famous holiday destinations today.
 It has been a hit among honeymoon couples.
 Perched amidst a dense forest with an enchanting natural beauty of trees, rocks and waterfalls makes the place a must visit.

 There are several tourist sites in and around Kodaikanal such as the Coaker’s Walk, Bear Shola Falls, Bryant’s Park, the Kodaikanal Lake, the Green Valley View, the Shembaganur Museum of Natural History, the Kodaikanal Science Observatory, the Pillar Rocks, the Guna caves, the Silver Cascade, the Dolphin’s Nose, the Kurinji Andavar Murugan temple and the Berijam Lake.

 The rare Kurinji flowers which blossom once in every twelve years can also found in Kodaikanal.
 The place also offers scope for several adventure activities such as trekking, boating, house riding and cycling to name a few.

 The first residents of the hill station were people belonging to the Palaiyar tribe.
 The place has been mentioned in the Sangam Literature of the early Christian era.
 The British first entered the place in 1821 under Lt.
 B.Ward.
 They constructed and developed the town in 1845.
 Later during the 20th century several prominent Indians relocated to this place and settled here.

-The airport closest to Kodaikanal is Madurai which lies 120 kilometres away from the hill station.
+The airport closest to Kodaikanal is Madurai which lies 120 km away from the hill station.
 Madurai airport is connected to Coimbatore and Chennai airports.
 Both these airports connect Kodaikanal to cities around the country and the world.
 The railway station nearest to Kodaikanal is Kodai road which is 3 km away.

 Kodaikanal experiences good weather conditions throughout the year.
-The best time to visit Kodaikanal are between April to June as well as from September to October.
+The best time to visit Kodaikanal is between April to June as well as from September to October.